StrangeBeeCorp/docs/docs/thehive/user-guides/date-field-definitions-alerts-cases.md

 # Date Field Definitions for Alerts and Cases

-This topic defines each date field used in alerts and cases.
+This topic defines each date field used in alerts and cases in TheHive.

 ## Date field definitions for alerts